 Share Your Views on Healthcare Reform Through #PrescriptionForCare Survey

-Over the past few weeks, Teva Canada has started the #PrescriptionForCare conversation.
+Since the beginning of April, Teva Canada has started the #PrescriptionForCare conversation.
 It’s introduced initiatives to examine the future of healthcare in Canada; what it looks like and how it needs to evolve to best serve Canadians and caregivers.
-As a leader in providing caregiving resources to Canadians online and through local pharmacies, this year Teva Canada has been committed to bringing important voices in healthcare together with a goal to develop ideas to support a new collaborative model of care that supports people in all stages of life.
+As a leader in providing caregiving resources to Canadians online and through local pharmacies, this year Teva Canada has been committed to bringing important voices in the healthcare, patient and caregiving spaces together with a goal to develop ideas to support a new, collaborative model of care that supports people in all stages of life.
 Now we’re looking to you for your experience and ideas for change.

-“Teva Canada is pleased to be partnering with People Before Patients, a movement that invites everyone to engage in healthcare reform,” says Teva Canada general manager, Christine Poulin.
-“We’re bringing health and wellness visionaries to the table to discuss what a healthcare system would look like if health and care co-existed in better balance.
-This is especially important for today’s caregiver who juggles many roles in managing the well-being of loved ones, often with complex needs in a complex healthcare system.”
+“Teva Canada is pleased to be partnering with People Before Patients, a movement that invites everyone to engage in healthcare reform,” says Teva Canada General Manager, Christine Poulin.
+“We’ve been bringing health and wellness visionaries to the table to discuss what a healthcare system would look like if health and care co-existed in better balance.
+This is especially important for today’s caregiver who juggles many roles in managing the wellbeing of loved ones, often with complex needs in a complex healthcare system.”

 According to Statistics Canada’s General Social Survey – Caregiving and Care Receiving (compiled pre-pandemic, released in 2022), one in four Canadians aged 15 or older are providing care for family members or friends with a long-term condition, a physical or mental disability or problems related to aging.
 Women account for almost two-thirds of caregivers providing 20 or more hours of care per week and those providing that level of care are more likely to report their caregiving responsibilities to be stressful or very stressful.
 Further, more than 80 per cent of caregivers who provide more than 20 hours of care per week felt they were unable to spend as much time with their family and more than three-quarters reported spending less time participating in social activities and with friends.

 People Before Patients’ CEO Mark Stolow, agrees.
 “The pandemic meant that many Canadians experienced the limitations of our healthcare system.
 Countless caregivers have had to fill in the gaps when caring for a family member or friend who is vulnerable.
-With new initiatives like the #PrescriptionForCare survey and virtual event, we are creating a platform for the exchange of ideas, big and small, that empower caregivers to collaborate with health professionals and stakeholders for a better system.
+With new initiatives like the #PrescriptionForCare survey, we are creating a platform for the exchange of ideas, big and small, that empowers caregivers to collaborate with health professionals and stakeholders for a better system.
 We urge Canadians to get involved and share their voice.”